nautobot/nautobot/nautobot/docs/development/getting-started.md

 Getting started with Nautobot development is pretty straightforward, and should feel very familiar to anyone with Django development experience.
 We can recommend either a [Docker Compose workflow](#docker-compose-workflow) (if you don't want to install dependencies such as PostgreSQL and Redis directly onto your system) or a [Python virtual environment workflow](#python-virtual-environment-workflow).

+### Windows Development

+Local development on Windows Subsystem for Linux (WSL) is not currently supported.
+When developing locally on Windows, we recommend using a virtual machine running an [officially supported operating system](../../installation/#installing-nautobot-dependencies).

 ### Docker Compose Workflow

 This workflow uses [Docker](https://docs.docker.com/get-docker/) and [Docker Compose](https://docs.docker.com/compose/) and assumes that you have them installed.